Algebraic and topological properties of an amalgamated algebra along an ideal: The embedding dimension of

 \end{prop} \textsc{Proof.} Let $r:={\rm embdim}(A)$ and let $\{m_1, m_2, \z,m_r\}$ be a minimal set of generators for $M$.
 By Corollary \ref{localefarf}(3), $\da$ is a local ring with maximal ideal $M^{\prime_f}:=\{(m,f(m)+j)\mid M\in M, j\in J\}$ and, applying Proposition \ref{extension}(3), we get the equality $M^{\prime_f}=M(\da)$.
 It follows immediately that $\{(m_1,f(m_1)),(m_2,f(m_2)),\z,(m_r,f(m_r))\}$ is a finite set of generators for $M^{\prime_f}$ and, thus, ${\rm embdim}(\da)\leq r:={\rm embdim}(A)$.
 Now, the conclusion is an immediate consequence of Proposition \ref{embdimineq}(1). $\Box$\\

 The next result will provide a relevant class of rings obtained by amalgamation satisfying the equality ${\rm embdim}(\da)={\rm embdim}(A)+\nu(J)$.

-\begin{thm} We preserve the notation of Proposition \ref{inizio}.
+\begin{thm}{ -6pt \footnote{ { \, see the Appendix}}} We preserve the notation of Proposition \ref{inizio}.
 Suppose that $A$ is a local ring with finitely generated maximal ideal $M$, and that $J$ is a finitely generated ideal of $B$.
 If $f(M)B \subseteq \Jac(B)$ and $J\subseteq \Jac(B)$, then $\da$ is a local ring with finitely generated maximal ideal, and

 \end{thm}

 \textsc{Proof.} Let $\{m_1, m_2, \z,m_r\}\subseteq M$, and $\{j_1, j_2, \z,j_s\}\subseteq J$ be sets of generators of $M$ and $J$, respectively, such that $\nu(M)=r$ and $\nu(J)=s$.
 By Proposition \ref{embdimineq} and its proof it follows immediately the inequality ${\rm embdim}(\da)\leq{\rm embdim}(A)+\nu(J)$ and, more precisely, that $G':=\{(m_\lambda,f(m_\lambda)); \, (0,j_\mu)\mid 1\leq \lambda\leq r,1\leq\mu\leq s\}$ is a set of generators of the maximal ideal $M' :=M^{\prime_f} = M\!\Join^f\!\!J$ of $\da$.
 Notice that $\boldsymbol{k}$, the residue field of $A$, coincide with the residue field of $\da$ (see Proposition \ref{inizio}(2)).
 Then, to get the equality ${\rm embdim}(\da)={\rm embdim}(A)+\nu(J)$ it suffices to show that the image $\overline{G'}$ of $G'$ in $M'/M'^2$ is a basis of $M'/M'^2$ as a $\boldsymbol{k}-$vector space.
 Obviously, it is enough to check that $\overline{G'}$ is linearly independent.
 Pick $a_1, a_2, \z,a_r,\alpha_1, \alpha_2, \z,\alpha_s\in A$ such that